network-unit-testing-system/nuts/README.md

 pip install <your_nuts_directory>
 ```

-## Technical information
-To use the data, which is defined in the test bundle, during the test collection a custom pytest mark "nuts" is used.
-This annotation is similar to the `pytest.mark.parametrize` annotation and allows to specify which data from the test bundle is used.
-For each entry in the 'test_data' entry of the test bundle a single test case is generated and for each entry the corresponding values are extracted
 ## Development
 As a dependency manager [poetry](https://python-poetry.org/) is used.
 If you have not installed poetry please consider their [documentation](https://python-poetry.org/docs/#installation)